 Implementing S&OP is a challenging process, not just from a technical point of view but also from an interpersonal point of view.
 S&OP introduces substantial changes to many functions and levels throughout the company and these changes may be overwhelming and even scary for some employees.
 As a result, resistance is a very common reaction during an S&OP implementation.
 Resistance may have serious consequences for any change process and when not managed properly, may lead to a complete failure of the change.
-Therefore, managing resistance to change is critical for the success of an S&OP implementation, just as much as a well designed process.
+Therefore, managing resistance to change is critical to the success of an S&OP implementation, just as much as a well-designed process.
 Below are six tips for dealing with resistance to change for a successful S&OP implementation:

 1. Involve the right people in the planning